 Can pets eat Oregano?

+Keep oregano amounts minimal and avoid oils or concentrated extracts entirely.
+Combined seasoning blends often include garlic powder and onion powder alongside oregano, making shared leftovers riskier than the herb alone.
 Oregano is a pungent culinary herb with small leaves and woody stems, used fresh or dried in tomato sauces, pizza seasoning, marinades, and roasted dishes.
-It is sold as dried flakes, fresh sprigs, and concentrated oils.
-Oregano is flavorful but not a necessary pet dietary ingredient.
-Dried oregano is more concentrated than fresh leaves, and oregano oil is far stronger than culinary use.
-Herb blends often pair oregano with garlic powder, onion powder, chili, and salt.
-These mixes are not pet-friendly.
-Exposure often comes from leftover pizza crusts, pasta sauces, and seasoned meats where oregano is part of a broader spice profile.
-Even if the herb itself is only mildly irritating, the combined seasoning load can upset digestion.
-Italian seasoning blends and pizza sauces are common hidden oregano sources in leftovers shared at tables.
-For pets, keep oregano use minimal and avoid oregano oils or concentrated extracts entirely.
-Avoid frequent seasoned leftovers.
+Sold as dried flakes, fresh sprigs, and concentrated oils.
+Dried oregano is more concentrated than fresh leaves; oregano oil is far stronger than culinary leaf use.
+Italian seasoning blends and pizza sauces often include garlic powder and onion powder alongside oregano.
+Exposure comes from pizza crusts, pasta sauces, and seasoned meats where oregano is part of a broader spice profile.

 O